 It is necessary to have healthy ingredients at home that you can use on a regular basis to fix healthy meals for you and your entire family.
 Most of these are relatively inexpensive and are very easy to spread across many of your meals.

-Canola oil has no saturated fat and is considered the most healthy oil by many authorities, including, the American Heart Association.
+Oil is an incredibly versatile ingredient.
+Oil is found in everything from marinades and dressings to baked goods and main courses.
+Not only that, but you can use it to fry or sauté your foods, as well as keep your baked goods from sticking to your pans.
+Olive oil and vegetable oil are two smart choices.
+Canola oil has no saturated fat and is considered the most healthy oil by many authorities, including the American Heart Association.
 It can be used in salads, for baking, and for pan cooking.

 Tomatoes whether fresh or in a paste are a must have ingredient.
 They can be eaten raw in a salad or made into various sauces for a sumptuous meal.

 The red pigment in tomatoes is called lycopene and promotes the production of collagen for gorgeous firm skin.
 Lycopene enables one to enjoy a good night sleep healing to the mind, body and soul.
 Tomatoes are also believed to help the skin fight against sunburn when eaten in abundance.

 Tomatoes lower the risk of osteoporosis by strengthening the bones when eaten regularly.

 Tomatoes also contain antioxidants necessary in the fight against cancer.